threefoldtech/circles_reporting_tool/specs/funnel.md

 - New
 - Interested
+- Deal
-- Deal (means moved to story)
+  - means moved to story
-- Blocked / Need Info (something to be done to ublock)
+- Blocked
+  - project/deal/lead cannot be continued, something is blocking it, important to unblock asap
+- NeedInfo
+  - e.g. send proposal, need to send message, ...
 - Lost
 - Postponed
 - Won